bluehaoran/watcher/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
+4. Ensure your changes are compatible with GPL v3 requirements
-4. Submit a pull request
+5. Submit a pull request

-## =ƒ License
+## =ÔøΩ License

-MIT License - see LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+### GPL v3 Requirements

+This software is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+**Key implications:**
+- ‚úÖ Free to use, modify, and distribute
+- ‚úÖ Source code must remain available
+- ‚úÖ Derivative works must also be GPL v3
+- ‚úÖ Commercial use allowed with GPL v3 compliance
+- ‚ùå Cannot be incorporated into proprietary software

+For commercial licensing options or questions about GPL v3 compliance, please open an issue.

 ---